similarweb/finala/README.md

         value: 0
 ```

-2. Find ELB's that had zero traffic (requests) in the last week.
-Maybe we can destroy the ELB :)?
+3. Find ELB's that had zero traffic (requests) in the last week.

 ```yaml
 elb: